muganga-charles/Two-integer-comparison/README.md

 # Two-integer-comparison

-The program accepts entries of numbers. the program then checks through the diffrent conditions given to
+The program accepts entries of numbers. the program then checks through the diffrent conditions given provided thus displaying the